Volvo V90 estate - MPG, running costs & CO2

 Volvo V90 MPG & CO2

-Both the D4 and D5 versions of the V90 manage entirely reasonable fuel economy and CO2 emissions figures.
-The entry-level D4 will return around 47.9mpg on average, while CO2 emissions of 153g/km put it at least on par with its closest rivals.
+Both the diesel versions of the V90 manage entirely reasonable fuel economy and CO2 emissions figures.
+The entry-level one will return around 49mpg on average, while CO2 emissions (starting at 149g/km) aren’t much more than its closest rivals.
 Company-car drivers no longer get such a reasonable Benefit-in-Kind (BiK) rating on diesel cars, thanks to additional the surcharge applied to some models and higher emissions figures calculated under the new WLTP emissions testing.

-Move up to the D5 and running costs increase with the extra power, while the added weight and power-sapping complexity of the four-wheel-drive system don’t help, either.
-Economy drops to 42.2mpg and CO2 emissions jump to 175g/km, which places the model firmly into the highest BiK banding for company-car drivers.
-The D5 is, however, more efficient and cheaper to run than the equivalent Audi A6 Avant 50 TDI with quattro four-wheel drive.
+Move up to the B5 diesel and running costs increase with the extra power and four-wheel drive but not by as much as you’d expect.
+Economy only drops by a couple of MPG and CO2 emissions jump slightly, which places the model into a higher BiK banding for company-car drivers.
+The Volvo is, however, more efficient and cheaper to run than the equivalent Audi A6 Avant 50 TDI with quattro four-wheel drive.

 Every petrol engine now comes with mild-hybrid technology, which has improved the fuel economy of the entry-level B4 to around 40.9mpg, and the 158g/km CO2 emissions figure is fairly reasonable for a car of this type.
-Its BiK rate and first-year road tax bill aren’t exactly low, though.
 The B5 is almost as efficient (40.4mpg) and sits in the same BiK band.
 Because Volvo’s powerful B6 petrol engine adds four-wheel drive, it’s not quite as economical - 36.2mpg and 178g/km will push running costs up for both private and business buyers.

 An interesting prospect is the Recharge T6 hybrid version, which delivers a claimed 134.5mpg and emits just 48g/km of CO2 despite offering 250bhp – though it is important to remember that these figures will fluctuate depending on use and journey length.
 If you only drive short distances and charge the battery regularly, it’s conceivable you’ll never use any petrol.
 The V90 Recharge T6 is quite a bit more expensive to buy than its diesel counterparts but its BiK rate is around a third of the rest of the range.